Nicohlasoliv3/Wireshark-Project/README.md

 ## Task

-## Task 1: Insatll Wireshark On Ubuntu
+### Task 1: Install Wireshark on Ubuntu

-## Task 1 (Key Takeaways):
+- **Key Takeaways**:
-- The user can be added to the Wireshark group to add packet capture capabilities
+  - Users can be added to the Wireshark group to enable packet capture capabilities.
-- Wireshark should not be run as superuser for security reasons
+  - Wireshark should not be run as superuser for security reasons.
-- Latest softwear versions help ensure fewer technical mishaps or issues.
+  - Using the latest software versions helps ensure fewer technical issues.
-- To get latest stable verison of Wireshark use add-apt-repository command.
+  - To get the latest stable version of Wireshark, use the `add-apt-repository` command.

-## Task 2: Start an packet capture on ethernet port and save it to file
+### Task 2: Start a Packet Capture on Ethernet Port and Save it to File

-## Step 2 (Key Takeaways):
+- **Key Takeaways**:
-- The wired interface includes controls to start packet cpature wich begind with 'en' in WireShark
+  - The wired interface, usually starting with 'en', is used for packet capture in Wireshark.
-- The Wireshark app includes controls to start packet capture, stop capture, save the packets to a file, and load the capture file.
+  - Wireshark includes controls to start, stop, save packet captures, and load capture files.
-- A capture can only be saved once the capture has stopped.
+  - A capture can only be saved once it has stopped.

-## Step 3: Use an Display filter to dettect Https packets
+### Task 3: Use a Display Filter to Detect HTTPS Packets

-## Step 3 (Key Takeaways):
+- **Key Takeaways**:
--To display certain packets in an existing packet capture, use a display filter.
+  - To display certain packets in an existing capture, use a display filter.
--To display only HTTPS traffic, use a filter on TCP port 443: tcp.port == 443
+  - To display only HTTPS traffic, use a filter on TCP port 443: `tcp.port == 443`.

-## Task 4: Visit a webpage & dectect is ip address using a display filter
+### Task 4: Visit a Webpage & Detect its IP Address Using a Display Filter

-## Task 4 ( Key Takeaways):
+- **Key Takeaways**:
--A TLS handshake display filter may be used to detect a website visit in a packet list: tls.handshake.type ==1A TLS handshake display filter may be used to detect a website visit in a packet list: tls.handshake.type ==1
+  - A TLS handshake display filter can be used to detect a website visit in a packet list: `tls.handshake.type == 1`.
--The IP address is used in a filter to obtain packet information for a particular website: ip.addr == 142.251.163.105
+  - Use the IP address in a filter to obtain packet information for a specific website: `ip.addr == 142.251.163.105`.

-## Task 5: Locate all HTTPS packets froma a capture not containg an ip address
+### Task 5: Locate All HTTPS Packets from a Capture Not Containing an IP Address

-## Task 5 (Key Takeaways);
+- **Key Takeaways**:
+  - Display filters can be used to exclude certain IP addresses from the capture.
+  - To locate HTTPS packets that do not contain a specific IP address, use a filter to exclude that address: `ip.addr != 142.251.163.105`.
+  - Understanding how to filter out specific IP addresses is useful for focusing on relevant traffic and reducing noise in the data.